ThatsVie/atlas-web_back_end/ES6_classes/README.md

 ### Task 2
 Implement a class named `HolbertonCourse` with attributes for name, length, and students.
 Include type validation and implement getters and setters for each attribute.

+### Task 3
+Implement a class named `Currency` that handles currency information with attributes for code and name.
+Include type validation and implement getters, setters, and a method to display the currency in the format "name (code)".

 ## File Overview
 - `0-classroom.js`: Contains the implementation of the `ClassRoom` class.
 This class accepts a `maxStudentsSize` parameter in its constructor and assigns it to a private property `_maxStudentsSize`.
 - `0-main.js`: A testing script used to validate the functionality of the `ClassRoom` class by creating an instance and logging the `_maxStudentsSize` property.